 If it still fails

-- Validate output programmatically and re-prompt with the schema and the validation error.
+- Validate the output programmatically and re-prompt with both the schema and the exact validation error; models fix a named error far more reliably than a vague “that was wrong.”

 Prevention

-- Default: every prompt ends with an explicit output format block.
+- Default rule: every prompt ends with an explicit output-format block.

-- For machine consumption: use structured output / JSON mode at the API level.
+- For machine consumption: use structured-output mode (strict

 - Reserve prose for genuinely conversational tasks.

-- For chat workflows, pin format in system prompt / project instructions.
+- For chat workflows, pin the format in the system prompt / project instructions.

 Related reading